Techtonica/curriculum/projects/eventonica-project.md

 2. Finish writing out the functions.

 ## Setup Instructions

-1. Install MySQL
-  - If you have `brew` installed, install using `brew install mysql`, then start with `brew services start mysql`

-  - If you don't use `brew`, you can download [MySQL](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html)
-    - leave username as 'root' but create your own password (or you can just use 'password')
-    - After it is installed, start your MySQL server with the following command: `sudo /usr/local/mysql/support-files/mysql.server start`

-2. Also install [Sequel Pro](http://www.sequelpro.com/), which is similar to SQLfiddle
-  - use 127.0.0.1 to connect
-3. You should already have Node.js and either NPM/Yarn installed.
-4. For developing Node.js apps, Nodemon is very helpful, as it restarts Node apps whenever changes are saved.
-`npm i -g nodemon`

 1. Install PostgreSQL
     - If you don't already have PostgreSQL installed start with the [EnterpriseDB Installer][edb].
 This will install PostgreSQL as well as a